PrefectHQ/prefect/docs/tutorials/docker-flow-runner.md

 If you have some Python dependencies, but do not want to build your own image, our default image supports dynamic installation with `pip`.

-To use this feature, provide the environment variable `EXTRA_PIP_PACKAGES`:
+To use this feature, provide the environment variable `EXTRA_PIP_PACKAGES` as a space delimited string:

 ```python
 from prefect.flow_runners import DockerFlowRunner